 E. Popham ("But in few cases can a water-mark, even when it actually contains a date, afford more than an approximate indication of period post quem").
 Palaeographers display similar caution.
-Regrettably enough, there seems to be no adequate (modern) handbook in English on "Handschriftenkunde", so that we are obliged to fall back upon the recent judgements of two German scholars:

-Aber auch wenn alle diese Feststellungen lückenlos gemacht sind und das Wasserzeichen einwandfrei erkannt ist, muss noch grosse Vorsicht obwalten, dass daraus nicht zu sichere Schlüsse auf Zeit und Heimat gezogen werden. . . .
+Regrettably enough, there seems to be no adequate (modern) handbook in English on "Handschriftenkunde", so that we are obliged to fall back upon the recent judgements of two German scholars: Aber auch wenn alle diese Feststellungen lückenlos gemacht sind und das Wasserzeichen einwandfrei erkannt ist, muss noch grosse Vorsicht obwalten, dass daraus nicht zu sichere Schlüsse auf Zeit und Heimat gezogen werden. . . .
 Alle diese Gründe erklären, warum die grossen Hoffnungen, die man zunächst auf die Wasserzeichenforschung gesetzt, nicht in dem Umfang sich erfüllt haben, wie man sich in der ersten Begeisterung versprochen hatte.

-Gewiss, als alleiniges Kriterium für die Datierung einer Handschrift reicht das Wasserzeichen nicht aus.20 reader.
+Gewiss, als alleiniges Kriterium für die Datierung einer Handschrift reicht das Wasserzeichen nicht aus.20 The significance of all these remarks will not fail to impress itself upon the reader.
 Palaeographers and art historians are accustomed to assign material regard to the conjectured dating of woodcuts on the same basis."
 In his A Short History of Engraving & Etching (London, 1908), p.
 17, we find: "the manner in which paper must have been transferred from one country to another, and the uncertainty of interval between manufacture and use, necessitate many reservations and qualifications in accepting this type of evidence."
+16. A Handbook to the Drawings and Water-colours in the . . .
+British Museum (London, 1939), p.
+9.